-Science and innovation underpin the economies of both the Republic and Slovenia and the UK.
+Science and innovation underpin the economies of both the Republic of Slovenia and the UK.

 Encouraging work between the two countries therefore produces benefits for both.
 Research and knowledge is increasingly developed and transferred through international collaboration which provides opportunities to work with the best in the world, exchange students and researchers, and gain access to large scale international facilities; leading to mutual benefits for the UK and the Republic of Slovenia.

-To promote international collaboration the Department for Business Energy and Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN) based in 31 countries around the world.
+To promote international collaboration, the Department for Business Energy and Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), based in over 40 countries around the world.
 For further information, please visit the SIN report page, which gives a brief introduction to the broad variety of areas the SIN supports.

 Science and Innovation in the Republic of Slovenia

 The Science & Innovation Department at the British Embassy in Ljubljana aims to promote science and innovation co-operation between the UK and the Republic of Slovenia and to facilitate technology transfer and innovation.
-For an introductory brief which covers the science and innovation landscape in the Republic of Slovenia, in relation to the UK, read the UK Science and Innovation Network Country Snapshot Profile.
+For an introductory brief which covers the science and innovation landscape in the Republic of Slovenia, in relation to the UK, read the.

 SIN Slovenia works to the following global objectives: